ARE YOU CHOPPING DOWN TREES?

 The bio-cap is created from sugarcane which is processed into ethanol and eventually plastic.
-So to be clear, the bio-cap is plastic.
-It’s just that its creation has a much lower carbon footprint that plastics derived from fossil fuels.
+So to be clear, the bio-cap is plastic but its creation has a much lower carbon footprint than plastics derived from fossil fuels.

 The Watertree Pod Bio-Cap - recycling

 Our re-cycling partner, KPT has pioneered a process where they can separate out the component materials of our packaging: paper, aluminium and plastic.

 The paper can be directly recycled into high quality paper products such as cardboard boxes or high strength paper.
 Our packaging consists of highly fibrous paper, so KPT pay their collector network (e.g. Alam Flora etc) for our used packaging.